Image: Department of Foreign Affairs and Trade / Flickr

 While staying “in-network” should be pretty straightforward, there are times when you’ll accidentally find yourself with “out-of-network” charges seemingly out of nowhere.

-Have you ever been told not to see a particular doctor because they’re “not in your network” or have you ever seen “in-network” in your health insurance paperwork?
-Health insurance provider networks can feel elusive at times, as there is no clear way to know upfront if a doctor you visit is in-network or out-of-network.
+Health insurance provider networks can feel elusive at times, as there is no clear way to know up front if a doctor you visit is in-network or out-of-network.
 And since networks affect how much you pay, they’re important to understand.
 If you have ever unknowingly visited an out-of-network doctor, you’re not alone.
-One Kaiser Family Foundation survey found that 7 in 10 individuals with out-of-network bills didn’t know their healthcare provider (doctor) was out-of-network at the time the medical service was provided.

 What Is a Health Insurance Provider Network?